A brief primer on COPD

 • Stage 4: FEV1 score less than 30% of the predicted value

-© Copyright COPD Canada 2023 All rights reserved.
+© Copyright COPD Canada 2024 All rights reserved.

 We need your consent to load the translations

 We use a third-party service to translate the website content that may collect data about your activity.
-Please review the details and accept the service to view the translations.
+Please review the details in the privacy policy and accept the service to view the translations.